The Little Prince (2015 film): Marketing

+On 11 September 2014, Warner Bros.
+Pictures Japan released a teaser from the film.
+The first trailer in French was released by Paramount Pictures on 8 December 2014.
+The first trailer in English was released on 12 December 2014.
+The first official English trailer and the first poster for the film were released on 20 April 2015. eOne Canada released a new trailer on 13 November 2015.
+The first full American trailer was released by both Paramount Pictures and Netflix on 25 November 2015 and 26 May 2016, respectively.
+For the Japanese release of the film, a one-shot manga adaptation of the film was published in the magazine Ribon (December 2015 issue).
+The author is Kyoko Kimura.
+She added her own original touches to the main character's character and other aspects.

 Release

-Premiere

-The film was chosen in 'Official Selection' for the 2015 Cannes Film Festival on 22 May 2015.
-The Little Prince made its U.S. premiere at the Santa Barbara Film Festival on 3 February 2016.
-It was the first animated movie to open the Santa Barbara Film Festival's Big Surprise Celebration since the exhibition started in 1985.
+The Little Prince premiered out of competition at the Cannes Film Festival on 22 May 2015.
+The Little Prince made its US premiere at the Santa Barbara Film Festival on 3 February 2016.
+It was the first animated film to open the Santa Barbara Film Festival's Big Surprise Celebration since the exhibition started in 1985.

-Release and distribution

-Wild Bunch is overseeing international film sales.
-Paramount Pictures released the film in France on 29 July 2015 and in some other countries, and had also intended to handle distribution in the United States.
-The film was also released in other territories by Entertainment One in Canada. and Netflix (which also distributed the film in the U.S.) (originally The Weinstein Company) in the UK, Australia and New Zealand.
-Warner Bros. assumed distribution in Austria, Germany and Japan.
+Wild Bunch oversaw international film sales.
+The film was released theatrically in France on 29 July 2015 by Paramount Pictures and in Italy on 1 January 2016 by Lucky Red.
+It was released by Entertainment One in Quebec on 12 February 2016 and in the rest of Canada on 11 March.
+In the United Kingdom, Australia and New Zealand, where the film was originally picked up by The Weinstein Company, it was released on Netflix on 5 August 2016.
+Warner Bros. handled distribution in Austria, Germany and Japan.

-The film was to be released theatrically by Paramount alongside its own animation division in the United States on 18 March 2016 in RealD 3D, however, on 11 March, a week away from its release, Paramount dropped the planned release for the region.
-According to Cartoon Brew, Paramount left because the French producers did not pay an additional, previously agreed $20 million for the North American prints and advertising budget, however they still retained the distribution rights in said region.
-Later then, Netflix and Paramount reached an agreement to distribute the film as the first animated Netflix Original, and released the film in North America on 5 August 2016.
-Due to Netflix's expiring distribution license, the film was quietly removed from the service in the US in May 2021, and it is speculated to transfer to Paramount's proprietary streaming service Paramount+ soon.
-As of September 2022, the film is available on Netflix in the United Kingdom, India and Italy only.
+The film was to be released theatrically by Paramount under its own animation division in the United States on 18 March 2016 in RealD 3D.
+However, on 11 March, a week away from its release, Paramount dropped the planned release for the region.
+According to Cartoon Brew, Paramount left because the French producers did not pay an additional, previously agreed $20 million for the North American prints and advertising budget, though they still retained the distribution rights in said region.
+Netflix and Paramount eventually reached an agreement to distribute the film as the first animated Netflix Original, and released the film in North America on 5 August 2016.
+Due to Netflix's expiring distribution license, the film was quietly removed from the service in the US in May 2021, and the rights reverted to Paramount Pictures.